Creative problem solving: Techniques and strategies for effective solutions

 By contrast, problems presented as declarative statements are often met by silence.
 These statements often lead to a limited response or no response at all.

-There’s a shift when asked as a question rather than a statement.
-The challenge is not an obstacle but rather an opportunity to solve.
+There’s a shift when something is asked as a question rather than given as a statement.
+The challenge is not an obstacle, but rather an opportunity to solve.
 It opens the door to brainstorming and ideation.

 First, it immediately dismisses the presented idea and the presenter.
 What’s more, the dismissal can have a chilling effect on others, stymieing the idea generation process.

-There’s a time when judging presented ideas – when convergent thinking is at play.
-In the beginning, immediate judgment should be suspended.
+There’s a time for judging presented ideas — when convergent thinking is at play.
+But in the beginning, immediate judgment should be suspended.

-Even the most implausible ideas presented at the beginning of the process may play a role later as long as they are still considered viable.
-If poisoned early in the process, they will unlikely be given any value later.
+Even the most implausible ideas presented at the beginning of the process may play a role later as long as they’re still considered viable.
+If dismissed early, they are unlikely to be valued later.

 The word “no” can have a similarly stifling effect on the creative problem solving work.
-“But,” whether preceded by “yes” or “no,” can close the conversation.
+“But” — whether preceded by a yes or a no — can close the conversation.
 It acts to negate everything that has come before.

 You can create and maintain a more positive, encouraging tone using “yes, and” language instead of “no, but” language.